-All airborne particles can be expected to, dependent on condition, take on some water vapor.
-This condensation effect, more prevalent at high humidity, can continue until contaminates trapped in the water, now a fog, mist or larger droplets, fall to the earth.
-The very smallest particulates, when trapped in water, take on H2O increasing their perceived size by minimally 80% and as much as 1000% or even more dependent on conditions; as an example, a 2.5 μm size particle dry will be filtered wet at approximately 4.5 μm minimum in size or larger.
+All airborne particles can be expected to take on some water vapor, dependent on condition.
+This condensation effect, more prevalent at high humidity, can continue until contaminates trapped in the water, now a fog, mist, or larger droplets, fall to the earth.
+The very smallest particulates, when trapped in water, take on H2O increasing their perceived size by minimally 80% and as much as 1000% or even more, dependent on conditions; as an example, a 2.5 μm size particle dry will be filtered wet at approximately 4.5 μm minimum in size or larger.
 The amount of water that condenses on any one or group of particles is dependent on size and is as variable as the weather conditions.
 This process significantly increases the effectiveness of the 3M filtration material by enlarging the size of particles that otherwise would pass through more easily.

 The condensation effect increases the effectiveness of the 3M filtration material with viruses and other airborne pathogens.
 Airborne viruses and bacteria (2 μm and larger wet) need moisture to live; airborne infection is dependent on moisture.
 Viruses and bacteria are released into the air in water droplets, normally in groups larger than a single virus (droplet sizes as described above) and either quickly fall to the ground, take on more water, or begin to dry, dependent on conditions.

-Measuring techniques employed to help us understand air pollutants have measured the particles in number, mass, size and volume; all are valid yet not easily interchangeable.
-If volume of particulates is used to measure the amount of pollution of all particle sizes in a volume of air, (1 m3 ) one would expect, during that snap-shot in time, that the filter material tested here, with the face velocities modeling human breathing, 98% or more of the particulates by volume would be filtered.
+Measuring techniques employed to help us understand air pollutants have measured the particles in number, mass, size, and volume; all are valid yet not easily interchangeable.
+If volume of particulates is used to measure the amount of pollution of all particle sizes in a volume of air (1 m3), one would expect during that snapshot in time and with the filter material tested here that 98% or more of the particulates by volume would be filtered.

 Hazardous Dust Particles